 - Drinking enough water – Water is the best thirst quencher.

 The policy has implications for positive rewards in classrooms, organization, management of the school canteen and types of activities sanctioned by the school.
 One immediate concern is the bringing of birthday cakes and treats to the classroom.
 This has implications under the healthy choices policy, under food preparation and the approach to a large number of students with a wide variety of allergies.
 In this instance the provision of birthday cakes and other food treats to classrooms is not permitted.

-Campbell Primary School follows a “No Hat No Play” Sun Protection policy through out the year.
+Campbell Primary School follows a “No Hat Seek Shade” Sun Protection policy through out the year.

 The purpose of a Hat Policy at Campbell Primary School is as follows: